VirtualPlanetaryLaboratory/bigplanet/docs/Keys.rst

 Understanding Keys
 ==================
 Keys are the bread and butter of BigPlanet.
-The keys are the names of the various variables that BigPlanet has extracted from the forward file, the option files, and the log file that are generated when VPLanet finishes compiling.
+The keys are the names of the various variables that BigPlanet has extracted from the various files that are generated when VPLanet finishes compiling.

 .. note::